AlphaYuan/U-LFormer/readme.md

 ### Training Procedure

-First, a training dataset should be generated with `generate_dataset.py`
+First, a training dataset should be generated with `code/generate_dataset.py`

-To train the model, change the `train_address` and `valid_address` and run the python command below to get a model predicting alpha and K.
+To train the model, change the `train_address` and `valid_address` and run the python command below to get a model predicting alpha and K in `code` directory
 ```
 python3 maintrack_others.py
 ```